-- Today’s population of children – the future tax-paying workforce – is not only shrinking but is under duress
+- Today’s population of children—the future tax-paying workforce—is shrinking and under duress.

 The report is a wake-up call to policymakers weighing funding priorities at local, state and federal levels.

 How children are raised, educated and cared for has assumed new importance in the 21st century.
 The large Baby Boomer generation is exiting the workforce and new births are low.
 There is a shortage of children, and that will lead to a shortage of workers and taxpayers in the not-too-distant future.

 Older people will be relying on this undersized group of working age people during retirement.
 Having more children is not a viable solution.
 Fertility is depressed across the developed world and social and economic pressures work against families having children.